aleshaleksey/fansys23/10-conditions-types.md

   - All melee attacks against it are at super-advantage.
   - All damage bypasses SP and MP.
   - It cannot cast or concentrate on spells or take any actions.
-  - It cannot perceive the outside world or think rationally.
+  - If it is unconscious because it is asleep, it has -10 on "[observe](05-skills.md#observe)" rolls.
+If it is unconscious for any other reason, then it cannot properly perceive the outside world or think rationally.

 #### Helpless
 A helpless character is in a condition where they cannot protect themselves.
 Usually they are otherwise compromised.